Volunteering with refugee families - various opportunities

 If you are keen to support refugees with their English in a less formal situation, we can pair you up with someone who wants extra help with their classroom-based learning, or who, for one reason or another, does not attend classes.
 You will meet regularly either in their home or a local library.
 You do not need formal qualifications, just a determination to communicate!

-For young children below school age we provide a crèche which runs alongside the English lessons, so that childcare is not a barrier to attendance.
-Leading the crèche is a pre-school education professional and a teaching assistant.
-The children who come to the crèche love to play, interact, have a snack, and play some more!
-Additionally the crèche plays an invaluable role in preparing the children for school, by developing the foundational language skills they will need to succeed.
-The volunteers here have a hugely important role in supporting the crèche manager to provide educational activities.
+have a snack, and play some more!
+Additionally, the nursery plays an invaluable role in preparing the children for school, by developing the foundational language skills they will need to succeed.
+The volunteers here have a hugely important role in supporting the nursery manager to provide a wide variety of

 How We Support Volunteers